 Finding Software Bugs Early

 The earlier software bugs are found, the easier they are to fix.
 This is important because fixing software bugs can be a very costly and time-consuming process.
 Testing software before release is essential to ensure that it will work as intended.
-By doing so, we can satisfy the above criteria.
+By doing so, we can satisfy the above criteria for SaaS testing.

 There is no doubt that software testing is an important part of the process when it comes to producing high-quality software.
 It helps us catch software bugs early before they cause serious problems.
 And it saves us money in the long run by reducing software development costs.
 So, if your software isn’t being tested rigorously, it is time to start doing so.
 Your users and your business will thank you for it.